 Oil is made by pressing fresh olives.
 It is a big part of the diet of the people from Mediterranean countries such as Italy and Greece.
 In the US, olive trees didn’t arrive until the Spanish colonisers brought it there between the 1500s up to the 1700s.
 Currently, most of the commercial production of olive oil is still concentrated in the Mediterranean.

 To extract oil, fresh olives are crushed and pressed.
 There are several grades of olive oil.
 Each depends on the degree to which it has been processed.
 There's extra-virgin olive oil, regular olive oil, and refined or light olive oil.

 Olive oil is a valuable addition to one’s diet because it is rich in nutrients.
 These nutrients bring in quite a list of impressive health benefits:

 Recent studies have proven that olive oil consumption has cardio-protective effects.
 That’s because olive oil has hydroxytyrosol or HT, a polyphenol that protects the blood vessels from damage caused by free radicals.
 It also encourages the body’s antioxidant defense system, thus, keeping the cellular walls of the blood vessel strong.

 As we age, our arteries and blood vessels are slowly being blocked by LDL cholesterol caused by an unhealthy diet.
-Olive oil contains oleic acid which balances LDL cholesterol and HDL cholesterol in the body and helps lower blood pressure.
+Olive oil contains oleic acid, it replaces saturated fats in the diet with unsaturated fats contributes to the maintenance of normal blood cholesterol levels which balances LDL cholesterol and HDL cholesterol in the body and helps lower blood pressure.